How does MonoShock Suspension work?

 - TVS Apache RTR 180

-However, the current motorcycles and cars use the revised updated platform of monoshock absorbers.
-It includes an electronically controlled damping system called as Electronic Damping System or EDS, which the high-end sports bikes employ.
+However, the current motorcycles use the revised updated platform of monoshock absorbers.
+It includes an electronically controlled damping system.
+The high-end sports bikes employ the Electronic Damping System or EDS.